‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.’

 1 John 3:17-18

 One of the Four Wall volunteers, Becky, came to talk to the children about the different work the charity does in and around Camden and other areas of London.
 Many of the charity volunteers walk around London all through the night offering food, sleeping bags, coats and other necessities to those who are living and sleeping on the streets.
-They provide emergency first response support, food and clothing, to priority rough sleeping areas in London whilst working with different companies to deliver pilot projects releasing and securing property for homeless accomodation throughout the UK.
-The children learned so much during the assembly and were enthusaiastic about supporting others especially in the cold winter months.
+They provide emergency first response support, food and clothing, to priority rough sleeping areas in London whilst working with different companies to deliver pilot projects releasing and securing property for homeless accommodation throughout the UK.
+The children learned so much during the assembly and were enthusiastic about supporting others especially in the cold winter months.

 We asked our families to donate different toiletries and personal essentials which the homeless and those who sleep rough may need.
 A shopping list was displayed all around the school.
 We collected items to fill 59 care packs for the homeless in December 2018!
 Find out more about them here. https://www.fourwallscharity.com/